Built in the 1930s, this old Pacific rail line once

-Built in the 1930s, this old Pacific rail line once connected the Oregon coast and Portland.
-Flooded and repaired, flooded and repaired, it was finally abandoned and left for nature to grow over it.
+connected the Oregon coast and Portland.
+Flooded and repaired again and again, it was finally abandoned in 2007 and left for nature to grow over.

 As we set out to ride this future rails-to-trails project on a morning in 2016, I thought riding on the pilings between the tracks would be the worst part of the day.
 I was wrong.
-By the end of the day, any section of pilings clear enough to bump over while on our bikes felt like pure luxury.
+By the end of the day, any section of pilings clear enough to bump over while on our bikes would have felt like pure luxury.

 This entire operation took around 45 minutes.
 We laid at the top exhausted and covered in mud and sweat.
 Just then, we heard people clapping.
 Some hikers on the other side of the river must have spectated our entire ridiculous ascent.